-The good news is that there are many ways to do this and most of them cost nothing extra, perhaps just require a little mind-shift.
+And the good news is that there are many ways to do this!

 THE SPACE TESTER CODE OF ETHICS & GREEN POLICY

-You can find the Think Tank Reports from 2014-2019 on the STS website, but from each report from the past years, I’ve picked the topics and action steps that resonated with me the most and combined them into my own ‘Code of Ethics‘ that you can find below.
+You can find the Think Tank Reports from 2014-2019 on the STS website, but from each report I’ve picked the topics and action steps that resonated with me the most and combined them into my own ‘Code of Ethics’ that you can find below.

 AS A BUSINESS OWNER…

 - I expect to be paid for my work, not my opinion.